The European market potential for candles

 1. Product description

-A candle is a block of wax with an embedded wick.
-When lit, it provides light and heat and sometimes releases scent.
 In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
 Candles are usually categorised as home accessories.

-There are three types of candles:
+There are 3 types of candles:

-• Basic candles: Functional candles – mostly tapers with a diameter of 2.2 cm that fit most standard candle holders, and pillars with a variety of widths;
+- Basic candles: functional candles – mostly tapers with a diameter of 2.2 cm that fit most standard candle holders, and pillars with a variety of widths;

-• Fancy candles: Decorative candles with a “fancy” shape or form; and
+- Fancy candles: decorative candles with a “fancy” shape or form; and

-• Scented candles: Both basic and fancy candles with an added scent
+- Scented candles: both basic and fancy candles with an added scent.

 Basic candles often come in sets, whereas fancy or scented candles are also sold in small units.